maziadi/aws-bedrock-agent-rag-chatbot/README.md

 Before running the application, ensure that all necessary dependencies are installed, including:
 - **AWS credentials and IAM roles** with appropriate permissions
 - Required **Python modules** and dependencies (as specified in `requirements.txt`)
 - Proper configuration of the **Knowledge Base** within AWS Bedrock
+- Proper configuration of **Bedrock Agent** with alias, previous knoweldge base and group actions (see related lambda function and openapi schema)

 Once the setup is complete, launch the Streamlit application with the following command: